About Shanklin, Isle of Wight

 Shanklin carnival week is usually the first week of August.
 Late August is Shanklin Regatta, with a firework finale which lights up the bay

-All of this and much more on our doorstep, and still no need of a car!
+All of this and much more on our doorstep, and all within walking distance!

 About The Isle of Wight